LibreTexts/ngshare/testing/README.md

 | kube-system | kube-dns     | No node port                |
 |-------------|--------------|-----------------------------|-----|
 ```
 This means you may access and test JupyterHub on `http://192.168.99.123:31110`.
-Note: for some reason `ngshare` will 404 for around a minute before becoming fully online.
-We're still trying to identify the issue.

 After everything, you may run `./test.sh delete` to delete the minikube environment.
 You can run `./test.sh` for a list of supported commands.

+Also, you may run `complete -W 'init install uninstall upgrade reinstall delete reboot' ./test.sh` if you have the bash-completion package installed to speed up typing the commands.

 Note: If you're using a laptop, do not hibernate while `minikube` is running.
 For some reason, this screws up VirtualBox's port forwarding and you'll have to do `./test.sh delete && ./test.sh init` again.

+Note: Sometimes minikube will crash (port 8443 closed, kubectl say `The connection was refused - did you specify the right host or port?`, and when you go in the VM it shows a lot of systemd services being randomly killed via SIGKILL, including kubelet, dunno why).
+In that case you don't need to delete the cluster, just rebooting it should work (you might have to manually clean up after an incomplete `helm install` if that's the case, but you can just `kubectl delete pod [podnames]` and start fresh.